-Still there seems something rather intriguing about the mirror-image consistency with which Hakha Lai and Chinese violate Howard's theory.
+Still there seems something rather intriguing about the consistency with which Hakha Lai and Chinese violate Howard's theory.
 Why should this be?
 It may be that directionality is not predictable.
-Or, as some scholars have pointed out (e.g., Davy & Nurse 1982), theories of directional rule application established for assimilatory processes may simply not be generalizable to dissimilatory processes.
-An assimilatory process which follows Howard's predicted direction of application will have the potential for being iterative, e.g., [-nasal] \rightarrow [+nasal] / [+nasal], applying right-toleft.
+Or, as some scholars have pointed out (e.g. Davy & Nurse 1982), theories of directional rule application established for assimilatory processes may simply not be generalizable to dissimilatory processes.
+An assimilatory process which follows Howard's predicted direction of application will have the potential for being iterative, e.g. [-nasal] [+nasal] / \ [+nasal], applying right-to-left.
 If the same rule applies in the opposite direction, only one target segment will be affected.
-The question that arises in this case is whether the relevant parametric variation is one of directionality (right-to-left/left-to-right) or of iterativity (bounded/ unbounded).
-On the other hand, as we have seen, when an input string R is inputted to a dissimilatory process such as R-R \rightarrow R-F, either directionality can produce multiple effects.8 As seen in the comparision in (28), if the rule applies right-to-left (as it does in Hakha Lai), the output will be R-F. If it applies left-to-right, the output will be (R-F).
+The question that arises in this case is whether the relevant parametric variation is one of directionality (right-to-left/left-to-right) or of iterativity (bounded/unbounded).
+On the other hand, as we have seen, when an input string $R^$ is inputted to a dissimilatory process such as R-R R-F, either directionality can produce multiple effects.
+As seen in the comparision in (28), if the rule applies right-to-left (as it does in Hakha Lai), the output will be R-F\.
+If it applies left-to-right, the output will be (R-F)\.

-As an alternative, let us consider the possibility that the direction of dissimilation is "prominence-driven": A prosodically weaker element dissimilates to a stronger one.
+At this point we would like to propose that the direction of dissimilation is "prominencedriven": A prosodically weaker element dissimilates to a stronger one.
 In this sense, dissimilation is like reduction.
-Recapitulating a line of research that was popular in the early 1980s, based on Halle & Vergnaud (1978), let us consider the prominence clines in (35).9
+Recapitulating a line of research that was popular in the early 1980s, based on Halle & Vergnaud (1978), let us consider the prominence clines in (35).

-8 Suzuki (1998) limits these by determining the domain within which dissimilation occurs.
+&lt;sup>6Suzuki (1998) limits these by determining the domain within which dissimilation occurs.